 You’ll only have to spend a few minutes in Cairo to get a taste of it.
-Chances are, your taxi driver is blaring a Mahraganat track, and if the classic Um Kulthoum is more his or her jam, you’d certainly be confronted with its rifeness in countless of the city’s urban cafes.
+Chances are, your taxi driver is blaring a Mahraganat track.
+But if the classic Um Kulthoum is more his or her jam, you’d certainly be confronted with the genre’s rifeness in countless of the city’s urban cafes.

 Electro Chaabi, as the genre is also known, has taken over the North African nation.
 Irrespective of its popularity, Mahraganat is hard to miss.
 It’s extravagant, raw, loud and in simple terms, fun.
 It is no coincidence that its name means ‘festival’ in Arabic.